henrieger/gscholar-bibtex-clipboard/README.md

 - [Safari](https://apps.apple.com/us/app/tampermonkey/id1482490089);
 - [Opera Next](https://addons.opera.com/en/extensions/details/tampermonkey-beta/).

 Click [this link](../../raw/main/gscholar-bibtex-clipboard.user.js) to install the script.
-A new tab should open asking for permission to install.]
+A new tab should open asking for permission to install.

-That's it!
+**That's it!**

+A new link with the text "BibTeX" will appear under each reference of your Google Scholar searches.
+Click it to copy the BibTeX to your clipboard.

-The first time you use it, Tampermonkey will ask for permission to use the script.
-Choose the option that suits you better, however. the "Always allow domain" option is prefered for a smooth experience.
-This will add the "googleusercontent.com" domain to the scripts whitelist.
+The first time you click on a "BibTex" link, Tampermonkey will ask for permission to use the script.
+Choose the option that suits you better, however, the "Always allow domain" option is prefered for a smooth experience.
+This will add the "googleusercontent.com" domain to the script's whitelist.